Electric Grid

 - Developing a better understanding of infrastructure protection and options for disruption mitigation, response, and recovery.

 Our work in grid modeling, microgrids, distributed systems, and power electronics supports the increased use of renewable energy as well as better protection of critical energy infrastructure and assets.
-A modern electric grid will be the backbone of a decarbonized power system.

 Research Focus Areas